Davigo-Studio/govigedit-docs-new/README.md

-# Welcome to the Govigedit Docs repo!
+# Welcome to the DAVIGO Map Editor Docs repo!

 ## Contributing